- Travel and Places»

 Other Ways to Earn Points

 The quickest way that most people would be able to earn more points through the Marriott Rewards program would be to utilize the Marriott Rewards credit card, available at the Marriott Rewards website.
-New premier-level cardholders are given a bonus of up to 50,000 points for their first purchase on the card.
+New premier-level cardholders are given a bonus of up to 75,000 points for spending $3,000 within three months on the card.
 They are also given a free night at a Category 1-Category 5 hotel each year the card is open, as well as an immediate free night at a hotel between Categories 1 and 4.